Our sustainable business

 14 April 2023 – We have official notification from EKOS that we’re a carbon neutral facility!

-The distillery, located in Sandymount Road on the Otago Peninsula, has been in commercial operation since May 2021, and Richard is particularly pleased to have reached this milestone before the business’s second birthday.
-He says, “This is what I’ve been working towards since I built my first still.
-It’s really something to celebrate.”
+The distillery, located in Sandymount Road on the Otago Peninsula, has been in commercial operation since May 2021.
+Richard is particularly pleased to have reached this milestone before the business’s second birthday.
+“This is what I’ve been working towards since I built my first still.
+It really is something to celebrate.”

 “It’s great to be pushing the boundaries in this space.
-New Zealand’s distilled spirits sector is very collaborative and future-focused so I’m definitely not the only one working with our environmental footprint front of mind – but I’m still pretty happy to be the first to get this tick.”
+New Zealand’s distilled spirits sector is very collaborative and future-focused, so I’m definitely not the only one working with our environmental footprint in mind – but I’m still pretty happy to be the first to get this tick.”

 Some of the mitigations:

-• 90% of the stills’ output is run through the 7.8kw solar system fed by an array of 20 roof mounted panels
+- 90% of the stills’ output is run through the 7.8kw solar system fed by 20 roof-mounted solar panels

-• The coolant used in the distillation process is rain water which is reticulated and pumped around the system, meaning no chemical coolants or refrigerants
+- Collected rainwater is used as the coolant in the distillation process, which is reticulated and pumped around the system, meaning no chemical coolants or refrigerants

 The electricity demand varies depending on production schedules: